rpedersen3/ProductAssetService/README.md

 ## GraphQL example queries

-Synch decentraland assets "land" and "wearables" from OpenSea to this private network
+Synch decentraland assets "land" and "wearables" from OpenSea to this private network After sync of land and wearables make sure and update the .env file with contract address.
+Search for contract:
 <pre>
 query {
   synchProducts  {